n0ne0ther/AlphaSuiteGrok/README.md

 *   `pages/`: Each file in this directory corresponds to a page in the Streamlit web UI.
 *   `pybroker_trainer/`: Holds the machine learning pipeline for training and tuning trading models with `pybroker`.
 *   `strategies/`: Contains the definitions for different trading strategies.
 New strategies can be added here.
+*   `scanners/`: Contains the definitions for custom market scanners.
+New scanners can be added here.
 *   `tools/`: Includes various utility modules for tasks like financial calculations, data scanning, and interacting with the `yfinance` API.
 *   `Home.py`: The main entry point for the Streamlit application.
 *   `download_data.py`: The command-line interface for all data management tasks.